 What attracted you to community psychology?

-What makes community psychology special?
+What makes community psychology special for you?

-In your assessment, what is the future of community psychology in Europe?
+What is the future of community psychology in Europe?